 The Histamine Content of Olive Oil

-But there is one word of warning; every one with histamine intolerance is a little different.
+But keep in mind, every one with histamine intolerance is a little different.
 Your level of diamine oxidase (the main enzyme that breaks down histamine) may be higher or lower than someone else with histamine intolerance.

 If you have a very low diamine oxidase level, foods that someone else can get by with might cause a problem for you.